List-coloring apex-minor-free graphs

 \begin{theorem} Let $H$ be a $t$-apex graph and let $b\ge t+4$ be an integer.
 There exists a polynomial-time algorithm that, given a $(t+3)$-connected $H$-minor-free graph $G$ and an assignment $L$ of lists of size at least $t+4$ and at most $b$ to vertices of $G$, decides whether $G$ is $L$-colorable. \end{theorem}

 Consequently, $k$-LC is polynomial-time decidable for $(t+3)$-connected $t$-apex-minor-free graphs for every $k\ge t+4$.
 Note that for every surface $\Sigma$, there exists a $1$-apex graph that cannot be embedded in $\Sigma$.
 Hence, Theorem~\ref{thm-mainalg} implies that $5$-LC is polynomial-time decidable for $4$-connected graphs embedded in $\Sigma$, which is somewhat weaker than the previously mentioned results~\cite{dvokawalg,lukethe}.
-However, the constraints on the number of colors and the connectivity cannot be relaxed in general, unless $\mbox{P}=\mbox{NP}$.
+However, the constraints on the number of colors and the connectivity cannot be relaxed in general, unless $\text{P}=\text{NP}$.
+For the number of colors, we have the following.

 \begin{theorem} For every integer $t\ge 1$, the problem $(t+3)$-LC is NP-complete for $(t+3)$-connected $K_{t+4}$-minor-free graphs. \end{theorem}